irskep/irskep.github.com/content/posts/2013-05-04-we-dreamers-postmortem.md

 ## Downsides and difficulties

-There’s another, secret reason why I was able to write We Dreamers so fast: I didn’t give a damn about scale.
-I had no idea how much data users would generate (currently 2.8 MB) or how well browsers would deal with 6000+ DOM elements moving around (not very well).
+There’s another, secret reason why I was able to write We Dreamers so fast: I didn’t give more than a passing thought about scale.
+I had no idea how much data users would generate (currently ~4 MB) or how well browsers would deal with 6000+ DOM elements moving around (not very well).
 Buildy partitions its worlds into squares, so it’s easy to only load a piece at a time.
 We Dreamers has no such wisdom, so every user loads the entire world when the page loads.
 Threeish megabytes isn’t so bad for a game, but DOM performance turned out to be a huge issue once things got big.
 To help players deal with the speed, I now provide a stripped down version that web browsers can handle better.

+I chose to do all the rendering via styled `<div>`s because I wanted to spend as little time as possible on drawing code.
+I gambled that web browsers would be smart enough to efficiently clip offscreen nodes.
+It almost worked, but I really should have used `<canvas>`.
+It wouldn't have been much more work.

 I had a tiny bit of trouble with cross-browser compatibility.
 `requestAnimationFrame` still hasn’t been un-prefixed in Firefox or Safari.
 Safari didn’t like any of the CSS gradient variants I tried either, so the doors are all white when viewed in that browser.
 In the end, though, I was able to make it widely compatible and consistent.
+(This is another issue that would have been avoided had I used `<canvas>`.)

-There was one aspect of distributed computing I did have to deal with: syncing the time across all clients to get the color harvesting to look right.
+Despite using Firebase, here was one aspect of distributed computing I did have to deal with: syncing the time across all clients to get the color harvesting to look right.
 I thought I was being clever by using a public web service that gives you the current time in JSON.
 Unfortunately it’s hosted on Google App Engine and blew through its quota soon after voting started, so now all the players’ clocks are wrong anyway.
 It doesn’t affect the game much, but I should have seen it coming.

 ## In closing,

 I had a fun and intense time this year.
 Of my three attempts to date, We Dreamers is far and away my best Ludum Dare effort yet.
+I plan to come back for another round in August for LD27.